Timinator2000/Algorithm-X/docs/08-your-turn/09-futoshiki-solver.md

 Possible values for b = 1, 2, 3, 4, 5, 6
 ```

-??? question "Quiz 1: What is wrong with the above statements?"
+??? question "What is wrong with the above statements?"
     <div class="quiz" data-id="futoshiki_quiz1"></div>

 Very interesting!
 What if `b` already had a value in the box?
 That would make it easy to reduce the possible values for `a`.

 Ultimately, an inequality identifies what must be true, and from that, it is easy to determine what cannot happen.
 If `a` < `b`, then making `a = 3` and `b = 2` is not allowed.

-??? question "Quiz 2: How do we tell Algorithm X certain things are not allowed?"
+??? question ": How do we tell Algorithm X certain things are not allowed?"
     <div class="quiz" data-id="futoshiki_quiz2"></div>

 It looks like you will need some requirements to handle the mutual exclusivity created by each inequality.